How to Use Parallax SDK (ParallaxAPIs) in 2026

 pip install parallaxapis-sdk-py

 That's it.
-No browser drivers, no Chrome installations, no Selenium dependencies—just a lightweight Python package.
+No browser drivers, no Chrome installations, no Selenium dependencies—just lightweight packages.

 Basic Configuration

-The SDK supports both synchronous and asynchronous patterns.
-Here's how to configure it:
+The Parallax SDK supports both synchronous and asynchronous patterns across all language implementations.

 from parallaxapis_sdk_py.sdk import SDKConfig